Look up free King County public records on anyone right away using the tools provided in this resource.

 Additionally, city police departments will often not operate a city jail—therefore, another search criteria that can be used would have these keywords: “[city name] police department contact information.”
 Subsequent communication with the police department should be able to yield the location of jail records that may be in their custody.

-How To Determine if Someone Is Married or Divorced in King Washington
+How To Check if Someone Is Married or Divorced in King County Washington

 Find Out if Someone Is Married or Order Marriage Records From the King County Recorder’s Office: King County marriage records can be requested from the County Recorder’s Office either online, through mail, in person or via phone for events that took place after August 1991.2